 With the number of recovery programs growing, you don’t have to fit into the AA model if it doesn’t work for you.
 The goal in recovery is to find peer support and learn how to live without substances.
 As you heal in recovery, you will meet others in your life who inspire you.
 As you find meetings and try out different recovery programs, you will figure out what works best for your needs.
 Whether you are looking for empowerment, or you want a program specifically for women in recovery, you can find support that works for you.
 Recovery is possible, and there are alternative programs to AA you can find in the community.

 Start Your Sober Journey Today

-Get the help you deserve at Serenity House Detox in Fort Lauderdale or West Palm Beach, Florida.
+Get the help you deserve at Serenity House Detox & Recovery in Fort Lauderdale or Jupiter, Florida.
 During your detox, you can learn about alternatives to AA and find productive ways to grow in your recovery.
 Contact us today at 866.294.5306 and start your path to recovery one day at a time.
 Get help today.